Arouna/RepData_PeerAssessment1/PA1_template.md

  nbna <- sum(!complete.cases(data))
 ```

-2. & 3 - Strategy for filling in all of the missing values in the dataset
+2. Strategy for filling in all of the missing values in the dataset

-Here we answer at the same time to the second and the third questions.
-Here is our strategy:
+Here we answer at the same time to the  questions 2 and 3.

- We choose to fill na's with the mean for that 5-minute interval.
+Here is our strategy: We choose to fill na's with the mean for that 5-minute interval.
 For each 5-minute interval, we compute the mean without missing values in all the dataset.
 The value obtained is use to fill missing values in the same 5-minute interval.

 ```r
 mydf3 <- mydf %>% group_by(interval) %>% mutate(filled_steps=mean(steps,na.rm=TRUE)) %>% transform(steps = ifelse(is.na(steps), filled_steps, steps)) %>% select(steps,date,interval)
 ```

-4 -  Make a histogram of the total number of steps taken each day
+4. Make a histogram of the total number of steps taken each day
 We generate a data frame ** stepbydate ** with to variables *steps* and *date*. each observations consist of a date and the corresponding total number of steps.

 ```r